nocomplexity/FreeAndOpenMachineLearning/introduction.md

 us so we can improve this publication.
 You can create a pull request on github or simply send an email to us.

-Since the world of machine learning is rapidly evolving this book will be continuously updated.
+Since the world of machine learning is rapidly evolving, this book will be continuously updated.
 That's why there is an open on-line version of this book available that always incorporates the latest updates.